TumblThreeApp/TumblThree-wiki/Home.md

 * Can download hidden blogs (login required / dash board blogs).
 * Can download password protected blogs (of non-hidden blogs).

-### Liked/by backup/download:
+### Liked/by and Likes backup/download:

-* A downloader for downloading "liked by" photos and videos instead of a tumblr blog (e.g. https://www.tumblr.com/liked/by/wallpaperfx/) (login required).
+* A downloader for downloading "liked by" (e.g. https://www.tumblr.com/liked/by/wallpaperfx/) and "likes" (e.g. https://www.tumblr.com/likes) photos and videos instead of a tumblr blog (login required).
 * Download of all image sizes possible (SVC, API only for newer blogs, higher resolution not possible for old blogs *1).
 * Allows to download posts in a defined time span.